How Australian promoters violate ASIC’s Auratus fraud warnings

 A LEI code is required in Australia when a company participates in certain trading markets (OTC, commodities, CFDs, securities and self-managed superannuation funds).

-Co-founders Craig Duffield and Jitendra Maharaj launched Pay It Forward in New Zealand in 2021.
+Co-founders Craig Duffield and Jitendra Maharaj launched Pay It Now in New Zealand in 2021.
 The company has ties to the US through PIN USA and Director Trenton Stanley.

 Why PIN would risk its financial licenses with clearly inadequate KYC tied to servicing of fraudulent investment schemes is unclear.